-#6 Dramatic dress or veil
+#4 Dramatic veil

-When you have a long flowy dress or veil, there are so many more possibilities for epic photos.
+When you have a long flowy veil, there are so many more possibilities for epic photos.
 The way the camera catches the movement of the fabric can really enhance your photos.
 You can find a $15 veil on Amazon and the longer the better!
 I can't emphasize this one enough.
 I wish every bride brought a veil for at least a few photos.
 The nice thing is that as soon as it gets cumbersome, we can take it off.

-#7 High stoke level to co-create art with your photographer
+#6 High stoke level to co-create art with your photographer

-When you come into your elopement shoot worried about your dress getting dirty or your hair getting tossed in the wind - that worry will be visible in your photos.
+When you come into your shoot worried about your dress getting dirty or your hair getting tossed in the wind - that worry will be visible in your photos.
 On the flip side, when you come into your shoot excited to create art - magical things happen and that also shines through in the pictures.
-Trust your photographer, try silly poses, take off your shoes, put your feet in the water, climb up a rock, lay in the wildflowers.
+Trust your photographer, be open minded, try silly poses, take off your shoes, put your feet in the water, climb up a rock, lay in the wildflowers.
 The best photos come when clients feel good with their photographer and work together as a team to get the best photos possible.